Driving Emotion Type-S

-is a racing game developed by Escape, a subsidiary of Square.
+is a racing game developed by Escape and published by Square.
 It was published in Japan on March 30, 2000 and was Square's first release for the PlayStation 2 console.
-After criticisms of the game's handling, the international versions feature revised controls and additional contents, and were released in January 2001.
+After criticisms of the game's handling, the international versions feature revised controls and additional contents, and were released in January 2001 by Square Electronic Arts in North America and Electronic Arts in Europe.

 The game features officially licensed cars from international manufacturers.
 Several modes of playing are present, including a training mode and a two-player mode.
 The game's music, primarily composed by Shinji Hosoe, was published as a soundtrack in Japan.
 Sales for the game were low and professional reviews very mixed, with either praises or criticism of the game's graphics, controls and sounds.

 Gameplay

 The gameplay of Driving Emotion Type-S follows general conventions of racing games.
 The game's physics and controls intend to be realistic and are based on vehicular weight.
 The player competes in races with other computer-controlled cars in order to unlock new cars and tracks.
 Car settings can be customized, as well as their colors, before each course.
 Driving Emotion Type-S includes 43 officially licensed cars with a variety range from Import scene cars, Luxury Cars and Exotic Car from Eight Japanese and Five European manufacturers, including BMW, Toyota, Honda, Nissan, Mazda, Porsche, Subaru, Mitsubishi, TVR, Alfa Romeo, Ferrari, and Lexus which was exclusive to the Western versions of the game.
 Fourteen courses are available in total, including two fictional circuit and three real circuit including Suzuka Circuit, and Tsukuba Circuit, and one exclusive to the Western versions of the game called West Coast.

 There are four game modes.
 The "Arcade Type-S" mode is the main part of the game, and allows the player to immediately join a race.
 Only four cars (three in western release) are available at the beginning of the game, but as the player wins more races, more cars and tracks are unlocked.
 The "Line Training" mode enables the player to try out any of the tracks and improve their driving techniques, without any computer-controlled car.
 An ideal racing line is shown in red on the track and becomes jagged when the suggested braking points are approached.
 This mode features four autocross tracks that do not feature in the other modes.
 A "Time Attack" and split-screen two-player "Vs Mode" fill out the gameplay.